tarantool/nginx_upstream_module/README.md

 **context:** *http, server, location*

 This buffer size is used for reading Tarantool replies, but it's not required to be as big as the largest possible Tarantool reply.

-This default size is the page size, may be 4k or 8k.

 [Content](#content)